1aggarcia/turbina/README.md

 # Turbina

 Turbina is an interpreted, statically typed, functional programming language whose interpreter is written in [Rust](https://www.rust-lang.org/).
-It takes inspiration from OCaml and TypeScript.
+It takes inspiration from OCaml, Rust and TypeScript.
+[Try Turbina online here](https://turbinalang.web.app/).

-Turbina supports execution via both command-line interface and source code files
+Turbina supports execution via both command-line interface and source code files.

 - To execute a source file run `cargo run <filepath>` from the root directory.
 - To run the REPL (read-eval-print loop), run `cargo run` without a filepath.